jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

     - Combine the elements at the top of each collection into a new chart.
 Make sure that only applicable months combine with dates larger than 28.

     - Remove the used elements.

+## Format in exported file from PlanetDance

+   The first lines from a file as exported from PlanetDance:

+   Name;Year;Month;Day;Hour;Min;Sec;Place;Country;Lon;Lat;Zone;

+   Alistair Crowley;1875;10;12;23;30;0;Leamington;United Kingdom;-1.533333;52.300000;0.000000;
+   Allen, Woody;1935;12;1;22;55;0;Bronxville NY;United States;-73.833333;40.933333;-5.000000;

+The first line contains descriptive labels, the second line is empty, and the following files contain data.
+You will find the following items:
+•	The name.
+•	Year, month, day, hour, min, and sec, all as integers.
+•	Place and country
+•	Longitude and latitude as floating point decimals
+•	The time zone, defined as a floating point decimal with the difference between clock time and universal time.

 ## More information